 Tracey McCracken Palmer

-Using a felting needle for my paintbrush and dyed wool as my pigment, I create landscapes using both wet and needle felting techniques.
-Starting with layers of dyed wool, I wet felt, then add more details with needle felting after it dries.
+Using a felting needle for my paintbrush and dyed wool as my pigment, I create landscapes and wildlife using both wet and needle felting techniques.
+Starting with layers of dyed wool where I've basically blocked in my scene, I wet felt, then add more details with needle felting after it dries.
 I feel my background in painting helps create depth in my felting, turning wool fibers into fine art.

 I am inspired by nature, pure and simple!
 I’m constantly saying, “I bet I can felt that!” whenever I see a beautiful sunset or clouds passing over the mountains where I live.
 The changing of seasons and weather each hold their own magic, and are a constant source for my creativity.
 I’ve painted mainly in acrylics for most of my life, then in 2013 I discovered the art of making felt, which has opened up a whole new path of inspiration and passion for me.
 Creating landscapes in felt is a unique art, and after learning the basic technique I’ve developed my own style.
 At a distance they resemble soft pastel or watercolor, but on closer inspection you can see the texture of the fibers, and realize it is made entirely of wool.
 I also use tussah silk in my felted waterfalls, which creates wonderful motion in the water.